small-tech/watson/README.md

   - The recommended [EditorConfig](https://docs.elementary.io/develop/writing-apps/code-style#editorconfig) for elementary OS Code and other compatible editors for enforcing the suggested [code style](https://docs.elementary.io/develop/writing-apps/code-style).

   - Basic [.gitignore file](https://git-scm.com/docs/gitignore) that ensures build directories are not accidentally added to your project.

+  - Task for building and running the app (with Meson/Ninja and with Flatpak), updating translations, taking localised screenshots, and previewing your app locally in the elementary OS AppCenter (with support for localisations).

 ## What’s _not_ included?